jschulberg/U.S.-Credit-Card-Analysis/README.md

 # U.S.-Credit-Card-Dataset
 This repository includes analysis on various classification models of a dataset of U.S. credit card measures to predict the likelihood of an individual paying off a loan, including, but not limited to:
-  - k-Nearest Neighbor
+   - k-Nearest Neighbor (kNN)
    - K-Means Clustering
-  - SVM
+   - Support Vector Machine (SVM)
    - Other methods

 The repository is organized as follows:
 ### Code